nnthuan/nnthuan.github.io/linux/cli/use-case.md

 ---
 layout: default
 title: Use Case
-description: "This document provides command-line use cases when you develop, code, DevOps, ... on a Linux environment.\n Use your browser's search engine to find what you need.
+description: "This document provides command-line use cases when you develop, code, DevOps, ... on a Linux environment.<br/>
+Use your browser's search engine to find what you need.
 You can use the keyboard shortcut Ctrl + F.
 "
 ---